Ayesha-251/DNA-transcription-and-RNA-Start-Stop-Codon-detector/README.md

 RNA is the bridge that converts the genetic information present in the DNA to functional proteins.
 The complete set of RNA is the transcriptome of the cell, study of transcriptome(RNA) is highly important due to the fact that transcriptome varies cell to cell.
 The study of RNA helps in understanding gene expression and gene regulation within cells.
-ASSUMPTION:
-The input DNA sequence is treated as the coding strand.
-Transcription is performed by replacing thymine (T) with uracil (U).
 INPUT:
   A DNA sequence provided by user.
 On terminal:
     Enter the DNA Sequence:
 OUTPUT:
+If the input sequence contains an invalid nucleotide:
+On terminal:
+    Enter a DNA sequence: ttgcy
+    Invalid DNA sequence
-The DNA sequence is transcribed in to RNA sequence by replacing T with U On terminal:
+For the Valid sequence, DNA sequence is transcribed into an RNA sequence by replacing T with U:
+On terminal:
     Enter a DNA sequence: aaggattaacaa
     The transcribed RNA sequence is AAGGAUUAACAA